ZiadAmr/BNOPI/bnopi-stage-fmts/README.md

 where `data` is the original unedited version of the file, and the function output is the new version of the data.

-BNOPI then writes the new stage instance to disk and creates an accompanying .stg.json file.
+BNOPI then writes the new stage instance to disk (at a location decided by BNOPI) and creates an accompanying .stg.json file.